-- A comprehensive and discriminating understanding of the Christian heritage (scripture, theology, and church history). - An ability to interpret scripture as a witness to God's faithfulness in Jesus Christ and to communicate the message of scripture clearly in various forms of ministry - An ability to interpret and communicate the Gospel with theological integrity, being shaped by both the Christian heritage and the contemporary multicultural world. - A level of emotional and spiritual maturity and faithful living that is appropriate to professional ministry and the discipleship of others.
+- An ability to interpret scripture as a witness to God's faithfulness in Jesus Christ and to communicate the message of scripture clearly in various forms of ministry - An ability to interpret and communicate the Gospel with theological integrity, being shaped by both the Christian heritage and the contemporary multicultural world. - A level of emotional and spiritual maturity and faithful living that is appropriate to professional ministry and the discipleship of others.